grpc/proposal/A58-client-side-weighted-round-robin-lb-policy.md

 ### Subchannel Weights

-To enforce `blackout_period` and `weight_expiration_period`, the LB policy tracks two timestamps along with the weight. `last_updated` tracks the last time a non-zero report was received. `non_empty_since` tracks when the first non-zero load report was received, and it is reset when a subchannel comes back to `READY` or the weight expires so that it can be updated with the next non-zero load report.
+To enforce `blackout_period` and `weight_expiration_period`, the LB policy tracks two timestamps along with the weight. `last_updated` tracks the last time a report with non-zero `cpu_utilization` and `qps` was received. `non_empty_since` tracks when the first non-zero load report was received, and it is reset when a subchannel comes back to `READY` or the weight expires so that it can be updated with the next non-zero load report.
 The blackout and expiration are enforced when the weight value is looked up.

 The weight of a backend is calculated as ***weight = qps / cpuutilization***.